 - Students are able to (1) demonstrate an understanding of how children in early childhood and primary years learn Science; (2) demonstrate knowledge and understanding of the early childhood and primary Science curriculum and a range of pedagogies to teach it; (3) articulate a theory of Science learning and teaching, based on critical analysis of research literature relevant to early childhood or primary education; (4) develop skills to use, create and evaluate early childhood or primary Science instructional resources for teaching and learning, including educational technologies.; (5) demonstrate understanding of assessment strategies including informal, formal, diagnostic, formative and summative approaches when developing a Science integrated unit of work; and (6) demonstrate an ability to plan an early childhood or primary Science integrated program that links with literacy and numeracy.

 - Indicative assessments in this unit are as follows: (1) integrated science program and (2) case study.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the planning and programming document and assessment of prior knowledge components.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the integrated science program and case study components.

 - Unit Coordinator(s)